om2-ws22/website/_sources/docs/programming-toolkit.md

 1. go to our Moodle course
 2. locate the section "Assignments" -> "Application Exercises"
 3. Open the page "Accept invitation to application exercises (AE)"
-4. Accept the application exercise "Nr.
-1 ..."
+4. Accept the first application exercise.
 5. On the following page, you need to select your HdM id to get membership in our GitHub Classroom course

 ```